ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 ## The hub/owning provider fans out the message

-If the hub provider accepts the message it fans the message out to all guest servers, which in this case is Bob's server.
+If the Hub accepts the message it fans the message out to all guest servers, which in this case is Bob's server.

-The hub provider also fans out any messages which originate from itself (ex: removing clients of deleted users).
+Generally, the Hub also fans out any messages which originate from itself (ex: removing clients of deleted users).

 ## Bob sends a message to the room